wenchieh/induen/README.md

-# Interrelated Dense Subgraphs Detection in Multi-Layered Networks
+# Interrelated Dense Subgraphs Detection in Multilayered Networks

 This repo contains the implementations for the **IntDuen** Algorithm and detailed information about how to deploy it.